Nexonium/4Tale-Test-Task/README.md

   - [Running the Game](#running-the-game)

 ## Overview
-The protitypr features turn-based mechanics, a variety of cards with effects, and strategic gameplay elements.
+The protitype features turn-based mechanics, a variety of cards with effects, and strategic gameplay elements.

 ## Features
 - Flexible expandable architecture and card system built using ScriptableObjects